arzezak/taql/README.md

 => ["alice@example.com", "bob@example.com", "charlie@example.com"]
 ```

+The return value is a native PG::Result object, which supports mapping or extracting data as shown in the example above.

 ```ruby
 >> Taql.execute("select * from schema_migrations limit 3")
    (0.7ms)  select * from schema_migrations limit 3